NATURAL INTIMATE HYGIENE PRODUCT

 Melaleuca Alternifolia, commonly known as narrow-leaved paper bark, narrow-leaved tea-tree, or snow-in-summer, is a species of tree or tall shrub in the myrtle family, Myrtaceae.
 The essential oil extracted from tea-tree has powerful topical antibacterial properties making it an effective antiseptic agent.
 It is widely used in the treatment of acne.
 It is known to reduce inflammation and finds a popular use in the treatment of fungal infections.
 The tea-tree oil helps in the growth of Lactobacilli which controls the growth of Candila Albicans.

-LET'S TALKView our blog
+OUR JOURNALView our blog